 Shopping trollies (carts) are chained up and you will need to insert a 1€ coin to release one.
 Baskets are provided usually just inside the entrance if you’re just going in to grab a few things.
 If you don’t have a 1€ coin handy, you can ask a cashier to give you change.
 They may even give you a small plastic token instead which serves the same purpose.
 When you leave the supermarket, you simply lock your trolley back up and when you insert the key, your coin / token will pop out and return to you.

-Plastic or reinforced paper carrier bags are chargeable, usually around 15 cents each, due to laws introduced to reduce plastic waste and encourage recycling.
+Plastic or reinforced paper carrier bags aren’t free; they usually cost around 15 cents each, due to laws introduced to reduce plastic waste and encourage recycling.
 Most shoppers actually take reusable carrier bags made of cotton with them each time they go grocery shopping.
 A small rucksack can also serve the same purpose!

 There is nobody there at the checkout to pack your groceries.
 This is one reason why grocery shopping in German supermarkets is cheap!
 The German philosophy tends to be to keep costs down when it comes to the number of staff required to run a supermarket.
 This is also the case even in more higher end supermarkets.
 In a similar vein, you won’t see lots of staff hovering around asking you to sample new products.
 German supermarkets are run on skeleton staff, even for the larger superstores by international standards.